 For Americans, it is hard to think of the Founding Fathers in such a light.
-We want to think that there was a time when politics were conducted civilly—where the nation moved forward in locked step.
+We want to think that there was a time when politics were conducted civilly—when the nation moved forward in lockstep.

 Yet it was not the case then, and it is not now.
 In fact, political vitriol is more rampant than ever before—and worsening.
 A Santa Fe Institute study published in research journal PLOS One found that “partisanship or non-cooperation in the U.S. Congress has been increasing exponentially for over 60 years with no sign of abating or reversing.”

-Each side is vehement that their way of improving America is right.
+Each side is vehement that its way of improving America is right.